dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/yaml-command-line-validator-tool.rst

   testParameterFiles:
     - /dockstore.wdl.json

-and you selected ``./my/awesome/workflow`` as the path paratmer, then the Yaml Command Line Validator Tool would check that the file ``./my/awesome/workflow/dockstore.wdl.json`` exists.
+and you selected ``./my/awesome/workflow`` as the path parameter, then the Yaml Command Line Validator Tool would check that the file ``./my/awesome/workflow/dockstore.wdl.json`` exists.

 However, if ``./my/fantastic/workflow/.github/.dockstore.yml`` contained the following,